neuralmagic/docs/src/content/tasks/text-generation/optimization.md

 This will take a couple hours to run.
 The resulting ONNX model will be saved in a directory called `./deployment`.

-Let's copy over the tokenizer and configuration files from `./dense-fp32`:
+Copy the tokenizer and configuration files from `./dense-fp32`:

 ```bash
 cp -r dense-fp32 50sparse-int8